-When successful real estate agent, Jenna Anderson, can no longer deal with the crushing guilt of her daughter’s death she walks out of society to live a life of sleeping rough on the streets of Las Vegas.
+When successful real estate agent, Jenna Anderson, can no longer deal with the crushing guilt of her daughter’s death, she voluntarily walks out of society to live rough on the streets of Las Vegas.

-Move Me No Mountain, written and directed by four time Southwest regional student Emmy award winner, Deborah Richards, and produced by Emmy-nominated, Producer, Patrick Wirtz, is the story of Jenna Anderson, a successful Las Vegas real estate agent who is haunted by the loss of her daughter, Gigi, in a fatal car accident.
+Produced by Emmy-nominated, Producer, Patrick Wirtz, Move Me No Mountain is the story of Jenna Anderson, a successful Las Vegas real estate agent who is haunted by the loss of her daughter, Gigi, in a fatal car accident.
 Jenna’s sense of guilt for causing the accident overwhelms her as she loses her sense of purpose in life.
 Mentally spiraling after the death of her daughter, the pain she carries incites her to walk away from society.

 Homeless, alone, and numbed by her trauma—Jenna enters the life of a homeless person in a city defined by its glamor and hedonism.
 We follow her journey over the course of a couple of years as she tries to punish herself for the mistakes of her past, adapting to the transient nature of street life and its shameful, pushed-to-the-margins neglect from the rest of society.